 After your application is ready, the QA team starts to test whether all code parts of the app work correctly together.
 It is important to check all security issues carefully to protect the privacy of your users.

-To track users activity and endorse acquisition and retention you may also need some tools.
-The marketing team of the APP Solutions helps clients choose tools and set up analytics if needed.
-A general list of the major marketing metrics is as follows:
+To track users' activity and endorse acquisition and retention you may also need some tools.
+The marketing team of The APP Solutions helps clients choose tools and set up analytics if needed.
+A general list of major marketing metrics is as follows: